shadowmanos/explore-data-with-java/tutorials/processingFiles/fileOperations.md

 layout: default
 ---

-### Intro
+### Pre-filing

-We'll some simple one line examples on operations on file themselves without modifying contents.
+We'll see some simple one line examples on operations on file themselves without modifying contents.
 We'll just use standard Java and Kotlin classes.
 Steps before your start at [Works on my machine](../../worksOnMyMachine.md) and to import stuff do: `import java.io.*`

 ### List folders and files